Baby-Kwaku/alx-system_engineering-devops/0x02-shell_redirections/README.md

 23. a script that displays input in reverse order
 24. a script that displays all users and their home directories, sorted by users.
 25. a script that  finds all empty files and directories in the current directory and all sub-directories.
+26. a script that lists all the files with a .gif extension in the current directory and all its sub-directories.